cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 Values for all of the labels listed in the associated monitored resource descriptor.

-For example, Compute Engine VM instances use the labels "project_id", "instance_id", and "zone".
+For example, Compute Engine VM instances use the labels 'project_id', 'instance_id', and 'zone'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#labels MonitoringUptimeCheckConfig#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#labels MonitoringUptimeCheckConfig#labels}

 ---